If you’re looking to explore the U.S. state of Minnesota, our Minnesota Bucket List will guide you to the top 13 absolute best things to do here!

 The historic and world-famous Mayo Clinic is located in Rochester, Minnesota, which is 75 miles south of the Twin Cities of Minneapolis/St. Paul.

 Rochester has long been rated as one of the best places to live in the United States by multiple publications such as Money Magazine.
-This is due in part from the presence of its world-class medical facility, Mayo Clinic.
+This is due in part to the presence of its world-class medical facility, Mayo Clinic.

 On August 21st, 1883, The Great Tornado demolished much of Rochester and there was no medical facility in the immediate area at the time.